And God Saw That It Was Good

 A great sign appeared in heaven: a woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars; and she was pregnant and she *cried out, being in labor and in pain to give birth.
 Then another sign appeared in heaven: and behold, a great red dragon having seven heads and ten horns, and on his heads were seven crowns.
 And his tail *swept away a third of the stars of heaven and hurled them to the earth.
 And the dragon stood before the woman who was about to give birth, so that when she gave birth he might devour her Child.Revelation 12:1-4

 Some say this battle happened in the beginning in the garden.
 Others say it happens in the future.
-I believe it happened at the death, burial, and resurrections of Jesus.
+I believe it happened near the death, burial, and resurrections of Jesus.
 The passage implies that just about the time the woman was to give birth is when the Dragon swept the stars away.
 Israel is the woman and Jesus is the unborn child.
-So the mass exodus from Heaven was prior to Jesus birth.
+So the mass exodus from Heaven was just prior to Jesus birth.

 Just Giant Men